Last updated on January 27th, 2026 at 04:18 pm

 Cross-Browser Testing Using Playwright

 Want to test your app on all major browsers with one framework?
-That’s where Playwright automation shines.
+That’s where the Playwright automation shines.

 Playwright is a modern end-to-end testing framework developed by Microsoft.
 It supports: